DuraMAT/pvpro/README.md

 Here's a high level overview of the most important parts of the package.

-- main.production_data_curve_fit - Fits a single diode model to production data.
+- preprocess.Preprocessor - class for running the pre-processing of time-series data.
-- main.PvProHandler - class method for running the pvpro data analysis.
-Convenient way to keep track of all the variables required for the analysis and run production_data_curve_fit iteratively over time-series data.
+- main.PvProHandler - class method for running the parameter estimation.
+Convenient way to keep track of all the variables required for the analysis.
-- main.PvProHandler.execute - Runs the pvpro simulfit.
+- postprocess.PostProcessor - class for running the post-processing of PV-Pro results.
+- plotting.PvProPlot - class to plot related figures conviniently

 # Installation